Feedback Lunch: Learned Feedback Codes for Secure Communications: Conclusion

 \section{Conclusion}

-We studied seeded modular code designs for the Gaussian wiretap channel with feedback, using UHF for the security layer and WTC-Lightcode for the reliability layer.
-With (noisy) feedback, even in the challenging reversely-degraded case, legitimate parties have a \gls{sag} over Eve thanks to the feedback lunch.
-We also illustrated the effects of different parameters and compared the performance of different feedback code designs.
-Furthermore, we incorporated information leakage into the training loss to enable a flexible and better trade-off between BLER performance and information leakage.
-Our results motivate new feedback code designs for secure ISAC applications considered for \gls{6g} systems, where channel feedback is intrinsic. {In the future, we will adapt hybrid code constructions in \cite{OnurConcatenated} to enable larger blocklengths for the deep-learned feedback codes.}
+We studied a seeded modular design, termed WTC-Lightcode, for the Gaussian WTC-F, combining 2-UHF for security and learned codes for reliability.
+With (noisy) feedback, even in the RD case, legitimate parties have a SAG over Eve thanks to the feedback lunch.
+We illustrated the effects of different parameters and compared the performance of various feedback code designs.
+Furthermore, we incorporated information leakage into the training loss to enable a flexible trade-off between BLER and leakage.
+Finally, the scheme extends to fading channels, where a SAG over Eve is also observed.
+Our results motivate new feedback code designs for secure ISAC applications in sixth-generation systems, where channel-output feedback is intrinsic.
+In future, we will also adapt hybrid code constructions, such as in \cite{OnurConcatenated}, to enable larger blocklengths.

+\begin{acks} N. Devroye and Y. Zhou were partially supported by NSF award 2240532.
+The contents of this article are solely the responsibility of the authors and do not necessarily represent the official views of the NSF.
+O. G\"{u}nl\"{u}'s work was partially supported by the German Federal Ministry of Research, Technology and Space (BMFTR) 6GEM+ Transfer Hub under Grants 16KIS2412 and 16KISS005. \end{acks}